mranaglyph/Idols-of-Ash-Coop/README.md

 Installation:

-Simply download the zip file and unpack it to your game (exe) folder, so the contents sit next to the idols_of_ash.exe.
+Simply download the zip file (idol coop.zip) and unpack it to your game (exe) folder, so the contents sit next to the idols_of_ash.exe.
 It should extract:
   a folder (mods-unpacked)
   a file (override.cfg)